bryandebourbon/eMusicReader/README.md

 ## AI Mode

 Use the brain dropdown to select a ChatGPT mode.
-Choices include **Technical** analysis, **Fingering** advice, or turning the AI **Off**.
+Choices include **Technical** analysis, **Fingering** advice, **Sheet Music** generation, or turning the AI **Off**.
 The icon changes color based on the selected personality.
 AI is off by default so you'll only be asked for an OpenAI API key when enabling one of the modes.

-When "Fingering" is enabled, any selected passage is sent to ChatGPT and the returned fingering numbers appear above the notes.
+- When "Fingering" is enabled, any selected passage is sent to ChatGPT and the returned fingering numbers appear above the notes.
+- When "Technical" is enabled, selected passages are analyzed for musical insights and theory.
+- When "Sheet Music" is enabled, a simple interface appears where you can enter a song name (e.g., "Twinkle Twinkle Little Star", "Ode to Joy").
+The AI generates MusicXML for the song and automatically loads it into the app.

 ## Architecture